Take your creativity to new heights with drones

 The DJI Tello is a great drone for beginners who’d like to learn the basics of flight, or even for more experienced drone pilots who are looking for a drone that’s fun to fly.

-Weighing under 250 grams, Mavic Mini is almost as light as the average smartphone.
-Mavic Mini’s weight allows it to stay in the air longer, with up to 30 minutes of flying possible with a fully-charged battery.
+Weighing under 250 grams, Mini 2 is almost as light as the average smartphone.
+This lightweight design of the Mini 2 drone is part of what allows it to stay in the air longer, with up to 31 minutes of flying possible with a fully-charged battery.

 With a smart foldable design, this mini drone is exceptionally portable and amongst the in this safest weight class.
-Mavic Mini comes equipped with a 360° Propeller Guard that fully protects the propellers and improves flight safety, plus, with advanced sensors, Mavic Mini can also hover precisely.
+The Mini 2 comes equipped with some amazing DJI technology from their most expensive counterparts, these improve flight safety, plus, with advanced sensors, the Mini 2 can also hover precisely, making it great for video and photography.

 A dedicated remote controller maintains an HD video feed at long distance.
-And with detachable control sticks that can be easily stored inside.
-It is very portable, just like the drone.
+It is also very portable, just like the drone.

-You can slow down Mavic Mini’s flight speed and movements for an added layer of precision and stability.
-This mode is especially useful when flying in narrow or complex spaces.
+You can slow down DJI Mini 2 flight speed and movements for an added layer of precision and stability.
+An array of powerful sensors are especially useful when flying in narrow or complex spaces, alerting you to the proximity of objects (like trees!) close to your drone.

 The Mavic Mini drone is great for new pilots who are looking to begin capturing great footage quickly.
 The new DJI Fly app offers a simple and intuitive user experience, enabling you to create cinematic shots with just a few taps.
-It even has Flight Tutorial, a feature to help you get started with Mavic Mini quickly and safely.
+It even has Flight Tutorial, a feature to help you get started with DJI Mini 2 Drone quickly and safely.

 The DJI Mavic Air series takes the advanced technology from larger DJI drones, and packs it all into a range of smaller folding drones.